3liz/lizmap-documentation/en/source/publisher_guide/project_for_web.rst

   * EPSG:2154 for Lambert 93
   * etc

 * Enable *on the fly CRS transformation*.
-QGIS can reproject rasters and vectors data.
+QGIS can reproject raster and vector data.

 .. image:: ../MEDIA/qgis-montpellier-project-crs.png
    :align: center